criccomini/criccomini.github.io/_posts/2018-10-29-models-microservices-should-be-using-same-continuous-delivery-stack.md

 Artifact repositories and version control are other places that seem to be likely targets for integration.
 If you're building models as pickled objects, tarballs, or Docker images, sticking them in a standard artifact repository is quite doable.
 Storing the models in version control is also obvious.

 Measurement and validation also seem to be likely candidates.
-Placing model performance in your operational charts and graphs is something that should be done anyway, and adding alerting on top of it again seems like an obvious choice.
+Placing model performance in your operational charts and graphs is something that should be done anyway, and adding alerting on top of it shouldn't be controversial.

 When you add all of this up, it paints a compelling argument for a shared stack.
 Yes, build and testing probably need to be done on separate systems, but versioning, deployment, measurement and validation all fit nicely with existing devops infrastructure.